 Palazzo Venier dei Leoni

-Nestled on the banks of the Grand Canal in Venice, the Peggy Guggenheim Collection is housed in the magnificent Palazzo Venier dei Leoni.
+Located on the Grand Canal in Venice, the Peggy Guggenheim Collection is housed in the magnificent Venier dei Leoni Palace.

 In the mid-17th century, the Veniers were one of the most powerful and wealthy families in Venice.
 To show everyone the true extent of their power, they decided to build a sumptuous palace on the Grand Canal, and entrusted the construction to architect Lorenzo Boschetti.